drawain/SpaceSimDemo/README.md

-This file was created by JetBrains PhpStorm 5.0.4 for binding GitHub repository
+This is the demo for my presentation at [pécs.web](http://www.meetup.com/pecs-web/messages/boards/thread/29606602)!